 - See also: jcl, pl-i, windows-powershell, unix, c

-- I have 27 facts about IBM i Control Language. what would you like to know? email me and let me know how I can help.
+- Have a question about IBM i Control Language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: